ncbi/JUDI/README.rst

-judi - Bioinformatics Pipeline: *Just Do It*
+JUDI - Bioinformatics Pipeline: *Just Do It*
 ============================================

 *judi* comes from the idea of bringing the power and efficiency of *doit* to